.png)

-A retina specialist is a medical doctor trained as an ophthalmologist, who has then completed fellowship training in diseases and surgery of the vitreous and retina.
+A retina specialist is a medical doctor with specialized training as an ophthalmologist, followed by fellowship training in diseases and surgery of the vitreous and retina.

 Dr.Kapur has been practicing as a full-time Retina Specialist in the Elgin area since 2011 and has tremendous experience with treating a variety of retinal pathologies.

-Dr.Kapur received her medical degree from Santosh Medical College (Meerut University), completed her residency in Ophthalmology at the University of Illinois - Illinois Eye & Ear Infirmary in Chicago, IL, and her fellowship in vitreo-retinal medicine & surgery at Medical College of Wisconsin.
-She is a fellow of the American Academy of Ophthalmology, and a member of several academic and professional societies.
+Dr.Kapur received her medical degree from Santosh Medical College (Meerut University), completed her residency in Ophthalmology at the University of Illinois - Illinois Eye & Ear Infirmary in Chicago, IL, and her fellowship in vitreoretinal medicine and surgery at Medical College of Wisconsin.
+She is a fellow of the American Academy of Ophthalmology and a member of several academic and professional societies.

 Dr. Kapur's work and research can be found published in her credit in various works.
 Her areas of expertise include macular degeneration, diabetic retinopathy, retinal detachments, macular disease, uveitis, ocular oncology, etc. Dr.Kapur is board certified by the American Board of Ophthalmology.